 The Clinical Legal Aid Society is a student run initiative of the Jindal Global Law School.
 Started in 2009 the society seeks to bridge the gap between what law promises to offer and the actual reality of law.
 It follows the model of good governance through citizen participation, which believes that good governance will come about only when citizens at all levels of our democracy effectively participate.
 Clinical legal education seeks to impart practical knowledge of law to students.

 The goal of starting the Society was not only to bring future lawyers face to face with the harsh realities of law, but also to provide JGU students the opportunity to use and implement the law before entering the professional world.
-Since 2009, the members of the Society have actively participated in and organized events aimed at creating awareness and engaging effectively with rural communities.
+Since 2009, the members of the Society have actively participated in and organised events aimed at creating awareness and engaging effectively with rural communities.

 This is done by building a rapport with the communities and understanding their concerns, after which they are connected to the district authorities, through the processes of law.
-Society members engage with communities on a weekly basis, organizing conferences, conclaves, and interventions through methods including theatre performances, legal literacy camps, and working with paralegal volunteers and District Legal Services Authority for legal aid and lok adalats.
+Society members engage with communities on a weekly basis, organising conferences, conclaves, and interventions through methods including theatre performances, legal literacy camps, and working with paralegal volunteers and District Legal Services Authority for legal aid and lok adalats.

-The Society works in collaboration with NGOs including Navjyoti India Foundation, SM Sehgal Foundation, and Urja on various aspects of community empowerment, legal literacy, paralegal trainings, citizen participation for good governance and effective realization of various laws and government programmes on food, health, education, social security, and legal aid in Delhi, Gurgaon, Mewat and Kurukshetra.
+The Society works in collaboration with NGOs including Navjyoti India Foundation, SM Sehgal Foundation, and Urja on various aspects of community empowerment, legal literacy, paralegal trainings, citizen participation for good governance and effective realisation of various laws and government programmes on food, health, education, social security, and legal aid in Delhi, Gurgaon, Mewat and Kurukshetra.

 JGU’s undergraduate programmes are carefully designed to be rigorous with research components integrated into the curriculum where relevant.
 The examples of student initiatives and engagement with research that are noted above provide testimony to our efforts to develop the research interests and skills of our students.
 The large majority of undergraduate courses rely heavily on students’ capabilities in conducting research, drafting papers, critical thinking, presenting coherent arguments to teachers and peers, and producing research papers of publishable quality.
 Undergraduate students are also allowed to take postgraduate courses depending on their coursework and faculty advice.
 Final year undergraduate students may be allowed to work on an independent research paper under the mentorship of a faculty member.